swaldman/sbt-ethereum/src/main/paradox/tutorials/using-a-smart-contract-i.md

 @@@

 We'll have to get some ETH before we can invoke methods like `addFortune` that change the state of the blockchain.
+We'll turn to that next.